jhroemer/jhroemer.github.io/src/content/posts/WIP-berm.md

 There's one obvious issue with the analogy though; which is that few people actually like speed bumps.
 They're annoying, dangerous and uncomfortable to cross.
 It's ambiguous and is also used to describe [bad ux](https://articles.ux-primer.com/friction-points-identifying-and-refining-problem-areas-in-user-journeys-e7efbc00f75e).

-### The berm
+### The speed control berm

 Now for the second analogy, the speed control berm, it's probably easiest to understand if we start with the problem.
 Mountain biking is often done on dedicated [single track](<https://en.wikipedia.org/wiki/Single_track_(mountain_biking)>), which are narrow trails that are build typically in forests and/or on mountains.
-These trails may sometimes intersect with gravel/fire roads, and this can lead to accidents where mountain bikers suddenly crosses the road in great speed, and collide with someone using the road.
+These trails sometimes intersect with gravel/fire roads, which can lead to accidents where mountain bikers suddenly crosses the road in great speed, and collide with someone using the road.

-You can handle this issue by establishing a barrier (speed bump), or using a sign, and try to force the bikers to reduce their speed.
+You can handle this issue by establishing a barrier (speed bump), or using a sign, and try to force bikers to reduce their speed.
 We already talked about those two solutions in the prior section.
-A more attractive solution to build a tight berm (a banked turn, a popular and fun feature of most mountain bike trails) just before the intersection.
+A more attractive solution is to build a tight berm (a banked turn, a popular and fun feature of most mountain bike trails) just before the intersection.
 If build right, this will cause a low exit speed out of the turn, which counteracts collision dangers in the intersection, while offering a challenging and fun experience for the mountain bikers.

-This is elegant design.

-- Dieter Rams; Principles of good design: 4.
-Good design makes a product understandable It clarifies the products structure.
-Better still, it can make the product talk.
-At best, it is self-explanatory.
-- Norman handle

-### Tip
+This is an elegant and well-designed solution, that uses the core function to also make it safe.
+It reminds me of Dieter Rams' [fourth design principle](https://www.vitsoe.com/eu/about/good-design), that "Good design makes a product understandable", and self-explanatory.
+Manuals are well and good, but nothing beats a product that you intuitively know how to use (correctly!).
+At the other (the bad) end of the spectrum you'll find something like [Norman doors](https://uxdesign.cc/intro-to-ux-the-norman-door-61f8120b6086).

+### Speed control berms in digital design?

 It's hard finding good solutions like this.
 It's at the core of good design.
 My best tip is this: if you find that you're doing something that could be seen as a speed limit sign, then you have the chance to take a step back and consider if you can do better.